The short answer

 - Loan term

-- The number of months you agree to repay the loan.
+- The number of months you agree to repay.
 Auto loans are often offered in 12-month increments, commonly from 36 to 84 months.

 - Principal